Skip to main content

 Bird Watching

 Approximately 127 bird species can be found on Beech Mountain throughout the year.
-Because of this great abundance of species, the High-Country Audubon Society has recognized the Buckeye Lake Recreation Area as one of two “hot spots” in the area.
+Because of this great abundance of species, avid bird watchers recognize the Buckeye Lake Recreation Area as a “hot spot” in the area, as well as many of the hiking trails.

 Fishing

-Trout anglers have multiple options on Beech Mountain.
-Two streams - Buckeye Creek and Pond Creek - are part of the High-Country Mountain Heritage Trout Water Trail.
+Trout anglers on Beech Mountain have options with two streams—Buckeye Creek and Pond Creek—both part of the High-Country Mountain Heritage Trout Water Trail.

 Beech Ski Resort Summer Opening